 In the nineteenth century Owengate was known as Queen Street and according to a legend the street is haunted by the ghost of a university don who threw himself down the castle stairs.

 On the east side of the green near Owengate there is an attractive Victorian post box alongside small buildings designed by the Durham architect Anthony Salvin.

 Next, is the huge Georgian house called Bishop Cosin’s Hall.
-This 18th century house was once called Archdeacon’s Inn, the residence of the Archdeacon of Northumberland – a county that was part of the Bishop of Durham’s diocese until the 1890s.
+This eighteenth century house was once called Archdeacon’s Inn and was the residence of the Archdeacon of Northumberland – a county that was part of the Bishop of Durham’s diocese until the 1890s.
 In the nineteenth century the hall became a part of Durham University.

 Next door to Bishop Cosin’s Hall is Bishop Cosin’s Almshouses, which unlike the hall actually date to the time of Bishop Cosin.
 The almshouses date to 1666, the same year as the Great Fire of London and cared for the poor, accommodating four men and four women.

-Next is the Pemberton Building of 1931, which are university lecture rooms built on the site of an earlier coach house.
+Next is the Pemberton Building of 1931, which hosts the university lecture rooms and built on the site of an earlier coach house.
 The last building, next to Dun Cow Lane near the east end of the cathedral is the eighteenth century Abbey House.
 Now part of the University’s Department of Theology it was once a hostel for female students.

 The Dun Cow was part of the foundation legend of Durham (see the origins of Durham).
 Here, the cathedral faces out onto Palace Green with the great door entrance and sanctuary knocker to the west.